-If you are wanting to work with lithium-ion batteries but you are light on cash, then you can always learn how to break down lithium-ion battery packs.
-If you know how to break down a lithium-ion battery pack, you can save yourself a lot of money on cells by buying bad battery packs and equipment that contains them for cheap.
+If you are wanting to work with lithium-ion batteries but you are light on cash, then you can always learn how to disassemble lithium-ion battery packs.
+If you know how to take apart a lithium-ion battery, you can save yourself a lot of money on cells by buying bad battery packs and equipment that contains them for cheap.

-In this article, we will go over how to break down lithium-ion battery packs.
-We will also shed a little light on how batteries work and what makes a used battery different from a new one.
+In this article, we will go over how to disassemble lithium-ion battery packs.
+We will also shed some light on how batteries work and what makes a used battery different from a new one.

 Are There Good Cells In Bad Battery Packs?

-Lithium-ion battery packs are welded together.
+Lithium-ion battery packs are spot welded together.
 So it's no small feat to separate the cells.
 In fact, breaking down a lithium-ion battery pack is a rather involved process that takes care and patience.
 You have to be extremely careful when breaking down a lithium-ion battery pack.
 If you're not, then you will easily short out cells.
 When you are working on the cell level, there is no BMS there to protect you.
-So proceed with caution.
+So proceed with caution and safety first!

 Tools Required To Break Down Lithium Ion Battery Packs

 When breaking down a lithium-ion battery pack, having the right tools for the job is critical.
-The tools you use to break down a lithium-ion battery pack can be the difference between salvaging a bunch of great cells and starting a fire.
+The tools you use to disassemble a lithium-ion battery pack can be the difference between salvaging a bunch of great cells and starting a fire.

 • Silicone gloves